DallanQ/lost_ruins_of_arnak/Manual.md

 The card row offers items and artifacts you can get during play.
 Be sure they are divided into separate decks.
 They have the same backs, but they can be easily distinguished by their faces and by the icon in the upper right corner.

-1. (icon of a blue jug representing Artifacts.) **Artifacts.** Shuffle the artifacts deck face down and place it on the marked space.
+1. (Icon of a blue jug representing Artifacts.) **Artifacts.** Shuffle the artifacts deck face down and place it on the marked space.

-2. (icon of *Fear* card represented by a demon's face with fiery eyes.) **Fear.** Place the *Fear* cards on the marked space.
+2. (Icon of *Fear* card represented by a demon's face with fiery eyes.) **Fear.** Place the *Fear* cards on the marked space.
 They are all the same, so place them face up.

-3. (icon of items card represented by a hand trowel.) **Items.** Shuffle the items deck face down and place it on the marked space.
+3. (Icon of items card represented by a hand trowel.) **Items.** Shuffle the items deck face down and place it on the marked space.

 4. **Moon Staff.** Place the moon staff in the card row, as shown, indicating it is round I.